jesussalatiel/Guide/Presentations/Manual Testing/README.md

 ## Artefactos durante la vida de desarrollo del software

+## TDD: Test Driven Development
+Although TDD is a development technique, it can also be used for automation testing development

+## BDD: Behavior Driven Development
+Is considered a best practice when it comes to automated testing as ait focuses on the behavior of the application and not on thinking about the implementation of the code

+# INVEST
+Is a widely accepted set of criteria, or checklist, to asssess the quality of a user story, A good user story should be:
+- I: Independent
+- N: Negotiable
+- V: Valuable
+- E: Estimable
+- S: Small
+- T: Testeable

+# Data Pooling
+Is a process where data sets coming from different sources are combined.
 # Acronyms
 - ALM: Aplication Lifecycle Management
 - ATDD: Acceptance Test Driven Development